5 Ways to Sell Greeting Cards Online

 - No shipping, Zazzle does this.

 - No questions from customers.
 Zazzle handles all customer questions.
-However, it is possible, if you want to allow it, for a customer can contact you for a design request.
+However, it is possible, if you want to allow it, for a customer to contact you for a design request.

 - No payment hassles: Zazzle handles all payments and pays the designers via PayPal.